IDAES/idaes-pse/docs_rst/developer/devsw.rst

 This page gives guidance for all developers on the project.

+.. note:: Many details here are targeted at members of the IDAES project team.
+          However, we strongly believe in the importance of transparency in the project's software practices and approaches.
+Also, understanding how we develop the software internally should be generally useful to understand the review process to expect for external contributors.

 Although the main focus of this project is developing open source software (OSS), it is also true that some of the software may be developed internally or in coordination with industry under a :term:`CRADA` or :term:`NDA`.